Troubleshoot the Intelligent Data Management Framework (IDMF)

 The discovery of a driver table fails

 When starting a discovery process for an Archive Object or a Purge Object, you may encounter the following error: "Unable to discover the driver table for the Archive Object or Purge Object."
 This error message is usually caused by metadata synchronization issues.
 To fix this error condition, you must run the post-installation tasks.
 Run the post-installation application by clicking Start > All programs > Intelligent Data Management Framework > Post-installation tasks, or follow these steps to resolve this error manually.
-For details, see the Installation Guide for the Microsoft Dynamics AX Intelligent Data Management Framework (IDMF).
+For details, see the Intelligent Data Management Framework (IDMF) installation guide.

 - Verify that AXDataManagementToolProjectnn.xpo exists in the Application Object Tree (AOT), where nn is 50, 60, 61, or 62 depending on the version of your Microsoft Dynamics AX application.